YuweiHu17/IOE_511/README.md

 # Unconstrained optimization methods by Team NaN: Haoyu Zhao, Ke Hu, Yuwei Hu

-##input:
+## input:

 problem: a Problem class object

 method: a Method class object

-options: a Options object
+options: a Options class object

 The user can define a problem, a method, and options for the optimization solver.